 Wendy Williams Confronts Aubrey O’Day About Romance With Eric Trump: Watch Shocking Video

-Just hours after reports surfaced of Aubrey O’Day’s alleged affair with Donald Trump Jr. while he was married to wife Vanessa, Wendy Williams revealed that she may also have had a romance with Eric Trump.
+Just hours after reports surfaced of Aubrey O’Day’s alleged affair with Donald Trump Jr. while he was married to wife Vanessa, Wendy Williams revealed that Aubrey may also have had a romance with Eric Trump.

 Now this adds to the intrigue about singer, Aubrey O’Day, 34.
 After a shocking report alleged that the voluptuous singer had an affair with a then-married Donald Trump Jr., in 2011 and 2012, a video emerged revealing that she may have had a romance with his brother, Eric Trump, 34.